mainmatter/mainmatter.com/src/posts/2013-08-08-better-authentication-in-emberjs.md

 ---
-title: '(better) Authentication in ember.js'
+title: "(better) Authentication in ember.js"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte introduces an update to the mechanism for implementing a session, authentication and authorization in Ember.js applications.'
+  "Marco Otte-Witte introduces an update to the mechanism for implementing a session, authentication and authorization in Ember.js applications."
-topic: ember
+tags: ember
 ---

 **Update:**_I released an Ember.js plugin that makes it very easy to implement